-Equation 5.4 shall be used to calculate the ODS emissions that would have resulted from the assumed baseline practice applied to foams in the absence of the project.
-Baseline emissions include the total emissions that would have occurred as a result of foam shredding and landfilling.
-In order to calculate total baseline emissions, projects destroying blowing agent extracted from appliance foam must calculate a project-specific recovery efficiency for use in Equation 5.4.
+Equation 5.4 shall be used to calculate the ODS emissions that would have resulted from the assumed project baseline practice applied to foams in the absence of the offset project.
+Project b aseline emissions include the total GHG emissions that would have occurred as a result of foam shredding and landfilling.
+In order to calculate total project baseline emissions, offset projects destroying blowing agent extracted from appliance foam must calculate an offset project-specific recovery efficiency for use in Equation 5.4.
 Methods for developing the recovery efficiency can be found in Appendix A.